Joseph7451797/jsdc-tw-2016-webdriverio/README.md

 ## Note:

 This is a fork from alincode, some stuff is added to enhance feature.
-Please check the latest commit for more information, and remember to install packsges before running test.
+Please check the latest commit for more information, and remember to install packages before running test.

 ```
 $ npm install